CMSgov/beneficiary-fhir-data/rfcs/0013-synthea-future-claims-and-automation.md

   - The separate RIF files associated with future claim data for the given release will be uploaded to a designated folder in S3 for staging until loading in the future.
 Updates to the pipeline application will be made to scan for these folders and trigger an incoming load job each weekend, for the claims that have "matured" that week (similar to how new claims are loaded each week in `prod`).

-Additional testing - As of 04/21/2022, there is a plan in place to remove 6 million de-duped non-synthetic benes, along with ~10-15 3 digit benes that were used for some other testing in the past.
-The cleanup will be removing the 6 million non-negative non-synthetic benes, along with the 3 digit benes, but will be leaving the existing 50k Synthea benes.
-Claim data from this cleanup is largely responsible for the certain parameter collisions that have taken place in the past, when loading new Synthea data.
-Beneficiary id however will still have potential for collision, as most of the data being removed has non-negative beneficiary ids.
-Outside of setting beneficiary id ranges, once this data is permenantly removed, it will likely take many years for there to be enough data to cause overlap.
+Additional testing - As of 07/05/2022, 6 million de-duped non-synthetic benes, along with ~10-15 3 digit benes that were used for some other testing in the past have been removed.
+The cleanup removed the 6 million non-negative non-synthetic benes, along with the 3 digit benes, and left the existing 50k Synthea benes.
+Claim data from this cleanup was largely responsible for the certain parameter collisions that have taken place in the past, when loading new Synthea data.
+There's also ongoing efforts to clean up other data ranges to avoid all future collisions, with properties such as claim group id.
+Beneficiary id, claim group id, and other properties will still have potential for collision, as most of the data that remains will have distinct Synthea characteristics i.e. negative beneficiary ids.
+With these cleanups in place, it will likely take many years for there to be enough data to cause overlap.
 The amount and queries and checks in the script that automates the Synthea test plan will not have to be as thorough.

 ### Large Synthetic Data Generation
   - Each PI (Program Increment), approximately every 8 weeks, 10 - 60 million Synthea beneficiaries will be generated and available for on-demand performance and load testing on TEST and PROD SBX databases.
 The number of beneficiaries in the dataset size is meant to reflect the size and shape of production.
 The process will be similar to that of automated recurring generation, however the memory and computational power of the AWS instance will be larger for time and cost effectiveness.

   - Using a m5a.24xlarge EC2 instance, it took 6 hours to generate 1 million synthetic beneficiaries.
 If one extrapolates from this benchmark, it would take 60 hours or a little under 3 days to generate 10 million, and 360 hours, or 15 days to generate 60 million beneficiaries.

-  - A single reusable instance will be used.
+  - A new instance will be spun up with Terraform and Jenkins to avoid introducing security vulnerbilities and patching with a reusuable instance.

 ### Required BFD Application Changes